Ramsey Theory and Bounding in Arithmetic: Weihrauch reductions from and

-That leaves us with stable colorings and $SRT^2_2$.
-The above reduction does not work since the coloring $\Phi(C_0)$ is not stable when more than one hole has infinite many pigeons.
-But something more is true. $RT^1_{k}$ is the Infinite Pigeonhole Principle when there are only $k$ pigeonholes.
-By Hirschfeldt and Jockusch \cite{MR3518779} and Brattka and Rakotoniaina \cite{MR3743611} we know $RT^1_{3} \nleq_{W} SRT^2_2$ (see Theorem~2.10~(4) of \cite{MR3518779}).
-This is a diagnolization argument exploiting the uniform nature of Weihrauch reduciblity and the number of colors available.
-So $RT^1_{<\infty} \not\leq_{W} SRT^2_2$.
+That leaves us with stable colorings and $\mathrm{SRT}^2_2$.
+The above reduction does not work since the coloring $\Phi(C_0)$ is not stable when more than one hole has infinitely many pigeons.
+But something more is true. $\mathrm{RT}^1_{k}$ is the Infinite Pigeonhole Principle when there are only $k$ pigeonholes.
+By Hirschfeldt and Jockusch \cite{MR3518779} and Brattka and Rakotoniaina \cite{MR3743611}, we know $\mathrm{RT}^1_{3} \nleq_{W} \mathrm{SRT}^2_2$ (see Theorem~2.10(4) of \cite{MR3518779}).
+This is a diagonalization argument exploiting the uniform nature of Weihrauch reducibility and the number of colors available.
+So $\mathrm{RT}^1_{<\infty} \not\leq_{W} \mathrm{SRT}^2_2$.
 Their proof is done in the standard model but also holds in $\mathcal{N}$.
-For more details see the next subsection.
+For more details, see the next subsection.

-But yet Hirst's result was improved to $SRT^2_2$ in Cholak, Jockusch, and Slaman \cite{CJS-2001} (see Lemma~10.6).
-Our goal is to abstract an Weihrauch reduction from that proof.
-Consider the logically equivalent statement to the Infinite Pigeonhole Principle: color infinitely many pigeons using the coloring $C_0$ such that every color is used at most finitely often (the instance) then there are infinitely many colors used (the solution).
-This is a sort of Rainbow Pigeonhole and we will call it ``Rainbow Pigeonhole".
-Again in this case we can assume that the domain of our coloring contains a computable set $X$ and just work within $X$.
+Nevertheless, Hirst's result was improved to $\mathrm{SRT}^2_2$ in Cholak, Jockusch, and Slaman \cite{CJS-2001} (see Lemma~10.6).
+Our goal is to abstract a Weihrauch reduction from that proof.
+Consider the statement logically equivalent to the Infinite Pigeonhole Principle: if we color infinitely many pigeons using a coloring $C_0$ such that each color is used only finitely often (the instance), then there are infinitely many colors used (the solution).
+This is a sort of Rainbow Pigeonhole, and we will call it ``Rainbow Pigeonhole''.
+Again, in this case, we can assume that the domain of our coloring contains a computable set $X$ and just work within $X$.

-\begin{theorem} Rainbow Pigeonhole is Weihrauch reducible over $\mathcal{N}$ to $SRT^2_2$. \end{theorem}
+\begin{theorem} Rainbow Pigeonhole is Weihrauch reducible over $\mathcal{N}$ to $\mathrm{SRT}^2_2$. \end{theorem}